ducin/ducin.dev/posts/what-is-frontend-architecture.md

   - How much **time** it takes to **recover from a failure** ([MTTR/FDRT](https://help.swarmia.com/mean-time-to-recovery))?
 - How do you ensure the **stability** of the system (*apart* from testing, code coverage, thresholds, etc):
   - What is the procedure in case of a failure?
 And how often do people need to reach out to it? 😄
   - How many/how big pieces need to be deployed synchronously/together?
-Does your product's deployment require unnecessary builds of its dependencies *only because* of how CI/CD and (overly granlar) repositories are structured?
+Does your product's deployment require unnecessary builds of its dependencies *only because* of how CI/CD and (overly granular) repositories are structured?
   - How much do the teams **trust** each other?
 Is it a good idea to trust that what they ship is ok?
 [Git-flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)-ish workflow or [trunk-based](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) development?
-CI/CD and the whole provess will tremendously depend on these.
+CI/CD and the whole process will tremendously depend on these.
   - How [**fault tolerant**](https://en.wikipedia.org/wiki/Fault_tolerance) the system is?
 Is the [frontend app automatically tested against various scenarios of backend failures](https://en.wikipedia.org/wiki/Chaos_engineering)?
   - Can the developers effectively make use of [observability](https://learn.microsoft.com/en-us/data-engineering/playbook/capabilities/data-observability/)?
 E.g. how long does it take to:
     - Diagnose the source of the frontend issue?